Skip to content

 The first lane has to be understandable, reviewable, and reversible.

 This is where most AI automation work gets messy.
-We keep the first lane small and visible so the business can trust it before it expands.
+We keep the first lane small, grounded, and visible so the business can trust it before it expands.

 Approval